wube/kov/readme.md

 }
 ```

-The return value of the chain is always related to the last thing in the chain, if its pointer, it just always returns null if it short-circuits.
+The return value of the chain is always related to the last thing in the chain, thre are few requirements for this to be possible to use:
-It could also work for non-pointer objects, and in that case, it uses the Default constructor to return empty value in case of short-circuit.
+1. The final type needs to have a default value (in case of pointer it is nullptr, otherwise, the default constructor)
+2. All the values in the chan need to be convertible to bool (as above)

 # Elvis operator
 https://en.wikipedia.org/wiki/Elvis_operator